asimlqt/akeneo-api-python-client/docs/ProductUuidApi.md

 # create an instance of the API class
 api_instance = swagger_client.ProductUuidApi()
-search = 'search_example' # str | Filter products, for more details see the <a href=\"/documentation/filter.html\">Filters</a> section (optional) scope = 'scope_example' # str | Filter product values to return scopable attributes for the given channel as well as the non localizable/non scopable attributes, for more details see the <a href=\"/documentation/filter.html#via-channel\">Filter product values via channel</a> section (optional) locales = 'locales_example' # str | Filter product values to return localizable attributes for the given locales as well as the non localizable/non scopable attributes, for more details see the <a href=\"/documentation/filter.html#via-locale\">Filter product values via locale</a> section (optional)
+authorization = 'authorization_example' # str | Equal to 'Bearer xx', where 'xx' is the access token. search = 'search_example' # str | Filter products, for more details see the <a href=\"/documentation/filter.html\">Filters</a> section (optional) scope = 'scope_example' # str | Filter product values to return scopable attributes for the given channel as well as the non localizable/non scopable attributes, for more details see the <a href=\"/documentation/filter.html#via-channel\">Filter product values via channel</a> section (optional) locales = 'locales_example' # str | Filter product values to return localizable attributes for the given locales as well as the non localizable/non scopable attributes, for more details see the <a href=\"/documentation/filter.html#via-locale\">Filter product values via locale</a> section (optional)